-The Jazz & Heritage Music Relief Fund was created by the New Orleans Jazz & Heritage Foundation to support Louisiana musicians whose livelihoods have been adversely impacted by COVID-19.
+The Jazz & Heritage Music Relief Fund was created by the New Orleans Jazz & Heritage Foundation to support the Louisiana music community whose livelihoods have been adversely impacted by COVID-19.

 The New Orleans Jazz & Heritage Foundation , the non-profit organization that owns the New Orleans Jazz & Heritage Festival presented by Shell, has established the Jazz & Heritage Music Relief Fund – a statewide relief fund to support Louisiana's music community who has lost income amid the COVID-19 pandemic.
 This unprecedented crisis has led to the indefinite cancellation of gigs, event postponements, and venue closures around the world.
 It has left many Louisiana musicians and others who work in the music industry facing a total or near-total loss of income for the foreseeable future.

 The Jazz & Heritage Foundation has invested proceeds from Jazz Fest directly into the community with grants to fund projects that support the Foundation's mission.
 Over the last 10 years, more than $9 million dollars have been awarded in Community Partnership Grants.
 Through the Jazz & Heritage Relief Fund, the Foundation will continue its support of Louisiana’s music industry professionals during these uncertain times.
 Establishing this fund is part of its wider plan to support the local cultural community in the coming months.

 Executive Director of the New Orleans Jazz & Heritage Foundation, Don Marshall, said “Performances and concerts have been cancelled and musicians are losing opportunities to support themselves and their families.
 For generations, the musicians of our community have provided the soul of Louisiana.
 The goal is to help our musicians impacted by quarantine, disruptions of income, and other challenges, while ensuring an equitable distribution of funds.”